hasnuzama/hacker-news/README.md

 # Intro
 This application provides new user interface to view news of ycombinator.
 This uses https://github.com/HackerNews/API to obtain the data.
-This is also deployed on a server and publicly accessible using the link https://hackernews.hasnuzama.me

 # Run locally